flatironinstitute/the_well_web/template/docs/reference_contact.md

 You can find more information about the Well on the [arxiv](arxiv), [GitHub](https://github.com/PolymathicAI/the_well), and [Polymathic AI](https://polymathic-ai.org/) websites.

-The dataset have are also accessible through the [Hugging Face](huggingface) platform.
+The dataset have are also accessible through the [HuggingFace](https://huggingface.co/polymathic-ai) Hub.

 ## Bug report and feature request